shakedshanas/Splicing-MPRA-data-processing/README.md

 2. **Deletion Filters**: Reads with >4 nucleotides of deletions (CIGAR 'D' operations) were excluded
 3. **Complexity Filters**: Maximum of 3 exons per isoform were allowed
 4. **Position Filters**: Reads mapping with start positions >600 nucleotides were excluded to eliminate mis-mapping artifacts
-5. **Isoform Complexity**: Maximum of 4 splice junctions per unique isoform

 #### MaxEnt Splice Site Scoring

-Splice site strength was evaluated using MaxEnt algorithm scores:

-1. **Donor Sites (5' splice sites)**: Scored using position weight matrices for GT dinucleotides and surrounding sequence context
-2. **Acceptor Sites (3' splice sites)**: Scored using matrices for AG dinucleotides and branch point regions

-For each detected splice site, the algorithm searched a 7-nucleotide window (±3 nucleotides) around the detected position to identify the optimal splice site and assign the maximum score within this region.
+Splice site strength was evaluated using MaxEnt algorithm scores.
+For each detected splice site, the algorithm searched a 7-nucleotide window (±3 nucleotides downstream and upstread apart) around the detected position to identify the optimal splice site and assign the maximum score within this region.

-#### Canonical Splice Site Classification

-Splice sites were classified as canonical or non-canonical based on dinucleotide composition:
-- **Canonical donor sites**: GT dinucleotide at positions +1/+2 of introns
-- **Canonical acceptor sites**: AG dinucleotide at positions -2/-1 of introns

 #### Isoform Quantification